isotopp/isotopp.github.io/content/posts/2017-07-07-the-data-center-in-the-age-of-abundance.md

 Companies like Mellanox have switches with a large two digit number of 100 GBit/s Interfaces.
-We have leaf-and-spine architectures available that allow us to build data pathes between tens of thousands of computers inside a single data center with no chokepoints - we are actually getting the 1 GBit/s per thread on the entire path between _any_ thread and _any_ disk in our data center, concurrently.
+We have leaf-and-spine architectures available that allow us to build data paths between tens of thousands of computers inside a single data center with no chokepoints - we are actually getting the 1 GBit/s per thread on the entire path between _any_ thread and _any_ disk in our data center, concurrently.

-In the past, commit latency to a disk along these pathes used to be on the upside of 500 µs (1/2000 of a second) and more likely in the low milliseconds.
+In the past, commit latency to a disk along these paths used to be on the upside of 500 µs (1/2000 of a second) and more likely in the low milliseconds.
 But with current cards, offloading and other trickery we can get at or below 200 µs.
 Add scary stuff